-As discussed in section 2.1, much of the land required for the proposed construction of the airport has already been acquired by the Australian Government.
-Despite this, a small amount of additional land may be required.
+As discussed in section 2.1, most of the land required for the proposed construction of the airport has already been acquired by the Australian Government.
+Despite this, a small amount of additional land may be required to support the development and operation for the airport.